cvklein/wisdom-of-crowds/paper.md

 # Statement of need

-[@SullivanVulnerability20] showed the utility of epistemically profiling networks.
+[@SullivanVulnerability20]'s award-winning work  showed the utility of epistemically profiling networks.
 However, they relied on a proof-of-concept, closed-source implementation run on a small graph. `wisdom_of_crowds` was developed as a ground-up, open-source reimplementation in Python, optimized to be usable on much larger networks.

 The field of computational philosophy [@sep-computational-philosophy] is in its infancy, and still lacks accessible tools.
 The primary tools used have been the closed-source program Laputa [@olsson2011simulation] and scripts written for the agent-based modelling Software NetLogo.
 The development of `wisdom_of_crowds` is not only valuable in its own right, but is meant as a push towards replicability and accessibility by the use of open-source Python tools.